bandlab/Guide/getting_started.md

  - Encoder: a piece of software (or hardware) that encodes your raw video and audio into broadcastable live footage and sends it live to the Chew servers

- - Episode: a single broadcast event (i.e. one live stream)
+ - Show: a single broadcast event (i.e. one live stream)

  - Series: a collection of broadcast episodes (i.e. a number of streamed events).